thijsdezoete/sublime-text-isort-plugin/README.md

 Small plugin that adds a command to sublime which replaces the contents with the output of the isort library.
 See below for more information about the library

-## Usage

-Compile the entire file by not selecting any text (or all the text).
-Compile a section by selecting just that section.
-Keyboard shortcut `alt-shift-r`
-Command Pallette integration `Roy`
-Context menu `right click`

 ## Install

 ### Package Control